SingTel-DataCo/Tevis/README.md

 <img width="1489" alt="Screenshot 2023-08-04 at 12 29 01 AM" src="https://github.com/SingTel-DataCo/Tevis/assets/46181126/4fbbe749-6809-4b69-944a-48d37faf0242">

 Apache Spark is a powerful tool to read large datasets, and Tevis takes advantage on this library and makes it easy for end-users to leverage on it for analytics.
+Using the common ANSI SQL, users can query, filter, join tables among other features, and build complex queries and utilize Spark SQL functions.

 Tevis is also an end-to-end pipeline visualization tool for CAPEX.
 <img width="1498" alt="Screenshot 2023-05-10 at 10 01 20 AM" src="https://github.com/SingTel-DataCo/Tevis/assets/46181126/a544e64b-705a-43a5-8b8c-c38238b32f17">

+## Dataset Browser Features
+1. Load CSV/Parquet files and auto-assign table names
+2. Query tables using SQL
+   - Use Spark SQL built-in functions: https://spark.apache.org/docs/latest/api/sql/index.html
+   - Join different tables
+3. Copy query results to clipboard
+4. Download query results to CSV
+5. Visualize query results with charts/maps
+6. Add new query sections and tabs
+7. Unmount datasets

 ## Requirements
 1. Java 8 (not compatible with 11 or later due to Scala 2.11 constraints)